jriascos223/clock/README.md

 # clock
-# a clock utility that aims to give a world clock, timer and stopwatch
+# a clock utility that aims to give a world clock, alarm, timer and stopwatch